-Darius Mockus (born in 1965) - Chairman of the Board since 2 May 2002 (member of the Board since 23 March 1995).
+Darius Mockus (born in 1965) - Chairman of the Board since 2 May 2002 (Member of the Board since 23 March 1995).
 Education: Vilnius University, Faculty of Economics, Industrial Planning.
-He has 981 958 shares of the Company, representing 1.78% of the share capital and votes.
-With related companies Minvista UAB (Code of Enterprise: 110685692; Registered office: Jasinskio 16, Vilnius), MG Baltic Investment UAB (Code of Enterprise: 123249022; Registered office: Jasinskio 16B, Vilnius) and family mmbers he has 34 682 704 shares, representing 62.73% of the share capital and votes.
+He has no Company shares.
+With related companies Minvista UAB (Code of Enterprise: 110685692; Registered office: Jasinskio 16, Vilnius), MG Baltic Investment UAB (Code of Enterprise: 123249022; Registered office: Jasinskio 16B, Vilnius) and family members he has 35 205 992 shares, representing 63.67% of the share capital and votes.

-Information on positions in other companies:

-President and chairman of the board of concern MG Baltic UAB;

-General Director and chairman of the board of holding MG Baltic Trade UAB;

-Member of the board of Laisvas ir nepriklausomas kanalas UAB;

-Chairman of the board of Mitnija UAB;

-Chairman of the board of Stumbras AB;

-Member of the board of MG Valda AB.
+APB APRANGA, company's code 121933274, Kirtimu 51, Vilnius CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2013

+Information on positions in other companies: President and Chairman of the Board of concern MG Baltic UAB; General Director and Chairman of the Board of holding MG Baltic Trade UAB; Member of the Board of Laisvas ir nepriklausomas kanalas UAB; Chairman of the Board of Mitnija UAB; Chairman of the Board of Stumbras AB; Member of the Board of MG Valda AB.
-Information on shareholdings in other companies above 5%:

-Concern MG Baltic UAB - 100% of the share capital;

-Minvista UAB - 99.99% of the share capital.
+Information on shareholdings in other companies above 5%: Concern MG Baltic UAB - 100% of the share capital; Minvista UAB - 99.99% of the share capital.
 Information about participation in other organizations: President of Honour of the Lithuanian Tennis Union.